jbiatek/BSGRulebook/rulebook.md

 #### Basestar Bridge

 The Basestar Bridge on the Cylon Fleet board is a Cylon location, only accessible to Cylon players.
-It is *not* necessary to discard a Skill card to move to the Basestar Bridge.
+It is *not* necessary to discard a Skill card to move to the Basestar Bridge from the regular Cylon Locations.

 The two abilities that are chosen must be decided *before* resolving either of them.
 The activating player may not switch after the first has been resolved.
 (For most other game decisions, players may make their choices as they go.)